TitaniumCoder477/GetMyAttention-App/README.md

 ## What is the MVP?

-* Submit on/off commands to the server
-* Provide date/time picker
-* Submit date/time to the server
+* Submit date/time schedules to the server DONE
-* View list of future schedules
+* View list of future schedules DONE
-* Cancel a schedule
+* Delete schedule(s) DONE

 ## What are the nice to haves?

+* Nudge schedule(s) that are selected by a desired amount of minutes or hours DONE
+* Stop alerts DONE
+* Snooze an alert (i.e. stop all alerts and schedule an alert for 5 minutes out) DONE
 * Reboot the server and node
 * View a list of nodes
 * View a list of nodes' behaviors